Tile waste factor: how much extra to buy

 Is 10% waste enough for tile?

-Often yes for simple rooms with straight layouts.
-For diagonal layouts, patterns, or lots of obstacles, you may need 15% or more.
+Often yes for simple rooms with straight layouts and few obstacles.
+For diagonal layouts, patterns, many obstacles, large-format tile in small rooms, or strict pattern matching, plan 15% or more (project dependent).

 Should I buy extra tile for future repairs?